Frequently Asked Questions

 - 1st and Pennsylvania Ave., NW (east curb of Peace Circle)

 Traversing Constitution Avenue, Independence Avenue or First Street and Second Street, NE/SE in front of the U.S. Capitol is prohibited.
 Tour bus standing, idling or parking is not permitted.

 How can I start a career with the USCP?

-To join the U.S. Capitol Police, please visit the Career Opportunities section to view current USCP job vacancies.
+To join the U.S. Capitol Police, please visit the USCP's career site, APEX.
+Here you can view current USCP job vacancies.
 The USCP strongly encourages all prospective applicants to review the minimum qualifications, application process, and selection process prior to applying, to best determine suitability with the requirements and conditions for a position.

 For more information, please visit the Careers page.

 What types of training will I have to complete to become a U.S. Capitol Police Officer?
 How are U.S. Capitol Police Officers selected?

 Applicants selected to participate in USCP training will begin classes and training immediately upon hire, while receiving full pay and are appointed to the rank of Private.
 Generally, the first week of training will consist of orientation at the Capitol Police Training Academy in Cheltenham, Maryland.
 Trainees typically will participate in 12 weeks of intensive training at the Federal Law Enforcement Training Center (FLETC) in Georgia.
 After graduating from FLETC, trainees will return to the United States Capitol Police Training Academy in Cheltenham, Maryland, for 13 weeks of specialized training.
 All trainees are required to fully participate in all physical training activities while at the Capitol Police Training Academy and FLETC.